Goals and Outcomes

 In August 2018, VSU established the Center for South Georgia Regional Impact and hired Darrell Moore as the Executive Director.
 He immediately began meeting with the Deans’ Council and the Executive Committees of every VSU college, as well as business and community leaders and state legislators throughout VSU’s 41-county service area.
 In its first year of operation, the Center has partnered with VSU faculty to initiate more than 60 projects with local businesses and governments and other entities.
 The Center is planning future projects that utilize the academic strengths of VSU faculty, staff, and students to assist in our region.

-A major project of the Center through 2020 will be working with leaders across VSU’s 41-county service area to achieve an accurate count in the U.S. 2020 Census.
+A major project of the Center through 2020 was working with leaders across VSU’s 41-county service area to achieve an accurate count in the U.S. 2020 Census.
 According to the Census Bureau, each person counted is worth approximately $2,300 per person counted per year in the form of government investment due to population.
 This is a project of major importance to the region.
 The Center has been recognized by local, state, and national leaders for the work being done and is leading the way by developing marketing materials that are targeted to various demographic groups, including school children, migrant workers, minorities, business owners, and more.
-The Center is also working closely with both the Georgia Complete Count Committee as well as all of the Complete Count Committees throughout the 41-county service area.
+The Center is also working closely with both the Georgia Complete Count Committee as well as all the Complete Count Committees throughout the 41-county service area.

 Outcome 3.3 – By spring 2019, each college will have an industry/community advisory board comprised of industry/discipline leaders (preferably alumni) who reflect the diversity of the region and will provide input into course and program development to ensure that VSU students are well prepared to enter the workforce, graduate school, or professional school.